-A Sex-Doll Brothel – Yes, That’s A Thing – Is Opening In Toronto, Will Be North America’s First
+A Sex Doll Brothel – Yes, That’s A Thing – Is Opening In Toronto, Will Be North America’s First

 Lee promises that the dolls will be thoroughly cleaned after each use.

-The sex-doll industry remains controversial.
+The sex doll industry remains controversial.
 Supporters say that the lifelike creations can help men relieve their urges without having to resort to the illegal sex trade or even sexual assault.
 Similarly, as reported by the Inquisitr, manufacturers and retailers of childlike sex robots say that their products will help pedophiles find non-criminal outlets for their urges.
 Opponents, however, say that the creations dehumanize women and children and aren’t likely to make a real dent in the number of sex crimes.

 Meanwhile, the industry is making advances, and soon fully-functional “sex robots,” which not only mimic the look and feel but also the movements and sounds of an actual person, will soon be available.